httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

-# The Want-Digest Header Field {#want-digest-header}
+# The Want-Digest Field {#want-digest}

-The Want-Digest message header field indicates the sender's desire to receive a
+The Want-Digest field indicates the sender's desire to receive a representation
-representation digest on messages associated with the request URI and
+digest on messages associated with the request URI and representation metadata.
-representation metadata.

 ~~~
    Want-Digest = "Want-Digest" ":" OWS 1#want-digest-value